Fleur from C -et- C

 Do you have any tips you'd like to share with other artists?

-Consistency and doing the things you're scared to do.
+Consistency, and doing the things you're scared to do.
 Some days things go wrong or I'll get nervous about launching a new design or project.
-But once you figure out the solution or hit the 'post' button on social media or an email the ball gets rolling and it becomes easier to keep it going.
+But once you figure out the solution or hit the 'post' button on social media or the email newsletter, the ball gets rolling and it suddenly becomes easier to keep it going.
+What I've learnt recently since starting my little side project @fleurmentation is things are always scary at first ~ it's consistently doing the scary thing that makes it easier down the line ~ a bit like learning to drive, after a while it just becomes natural.